cogentcore/core/README.md

 ### TODO

+* Button parts not updating when I add a label, even with full re-render.

+* Auto-apply when valueview TextField is destroyed?

 * Style one field -- use for fields in Node objs -- e.g., for indent in TreeView
 * also thumb in slider -- make it em sized -- will fix weird sizing issues